phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 * Errors that are software errors: we missed a case in a switch statement, we have a null pointer exception, we have a type error.
     * Typescript helps us enormously here especially with the advanced types.
-However they still happen and we need to catch them.
+However, they still happen and we need to catch them.
 Sometimes this code is effectively impossible to test as it catches errors that can't happen at the moment
 * Errors that are due to an outside thing (user/api/etc) doing something wrong: they have entered a string where a number is expected, they have entered a date in the wrong format.
 The api returned data
     * These are often called 'validation'.
-    * We often will have more than one in some data and want to see all of the errors at once.
+    * We often will have more than one in some data and want to see all the errors at once.
     * We want to give the user feedback on what they did wrong, not just the first point
 * Errors that are network errors etc
     * These will happen all the time, and we need to handle them gracefully
     * We also want to be able to test these
 * OMG errors such as out of memory.
-    * We can't really do anything about these but we want to catch them and give the user a nice message
+    * We can't really do anything about these, but we want to catch them and give the user a nice message

 ## Zero errors in the log

 We should have zero errors in the log in normal usage no matter what the environment is doing.
-However we can have debugging levels and when they are on, we can display things like validation results.
+However, we can have debugging levels and when they are on, we can display things like validation results.

 ## User doing something wrong / validation